Free startup ideas.Browse

 The shared spreadsheet workflow

 Several people in an industry maintain the same kind of spreadsheet by hand.
 Pricing comps, inventory, client tracking, project status.
-Each company's version is slightly different but the underlying job is identical.
-The SaaS replaces the spreadsheet without removing the user's sense of control.
+The SaaS replaces the spreadsheet without removing user control.

 02